 2. Wavering Hormones

-Hormones affect eyelash growth just as they can affect your hair growth cycles and an imbalance may cause your eyelashes to fall out, along with other hair.
-A thyroid condition could also be the reason why your eyelashes are falling out, because all human hair follicles — which your lashes grow from — are directly influenced by thyroid hormones.
+Hormones affect eyelash growth just as they can affect your hair growth cycles and an imbalance may cause your eyelashes to fall out, along with other hair — something that can occur while pregnant or postpartum.

 3. Eyelash Curler Misuse

 Eyelash curlers bend the lash at the root line to make the eye appear larger and more open.
 That's been the desired effect for centuries — remember that during the Renaissance, fashionable ladies dilated their pupils with the extract of deadly nightshade, called "belladonna" meaning "beautiful woman."
 It's a fact that our pupils naturally dilate when we see something we like, and lifting the lashes away from the eye enhances the alluring, doe-like effect.